Seirdy/seirdy.one/content/posts/website-best-practices.md

 One example is pagination.
 It's easier to download one long article ahead of time, but inconvenient to load each page separately.
 Displaying content all at once also improves searchability.
 The single-page approach has obvious limits: don't expect users to happily download a single-page novel.

 Another common offender is infinite-scrolling.
 In addition to requiring JavaScript, infinite-scrolling also makes it difficult for readers to find their old place upon re-visiting a page.
 This creates harsh consequences for accidental navigation.
-WordPress documentation [lists more problems](https://make.wordpress.org/accessibility/handbook/markup/infinite-scroll/)[^6].
+WordPress documentation lists [more problems with infinite scrolling](https://make.wordpress.org/accessibility/handbook/markup/infinite-scroll/)[^6].

+A hybrid between the two is paginated content in which users click a "load next page" link to insert the next page at the end of the current page (typically using "dynamic content replacement").
+It's essentially the same as infinite scrolling, except additional content is loaded after a click rather than by scrolling.
+This is only slightly less bad than infinite scrolling; it still has the same fundamental issue of allowing readers to lose their place.

+I've discussed loading pages in the background, but what about saving a page offline (e.g. with <kbd>Ctrl</kbd> + <kbd>s</kbd>)?
+While lazy-loading won't interfere with the ability to save a complete page offline, some of these related issues can.
+Excessive pagination and inline scrolling make it impossible to download a complete page without manually scrolling or following pagination links to the end.

 {{< transcribed-image type="comic" id="xkcd-1309" >}}

-#### Infinite scrolling {#infinite-scrolling}
+#### xkcd comic: infinite scrolling {#infinite-scrolling}

 {{< transcribed-image-figure id="xkcd-1309" has-transcript="true" >}}